- Objectives are taken from the national curriculum for History.

 - SEND and PP learn the objectives from the national curriculum which have been adapted to their strengths.
 It is challenging for all pupils.

-- We have split the objectives so that they are revisited and built upon: The tram crash in Collyhurst in Year 2, How Manchester has changed over the last 100 years in Year 3 and the history of sport in Collyhurst in Year 5 all support a local history study.
+- We have split the objectives so that they are revisited and built upon: The tram crash in Collyhurst in Year 1, How Manchester has changed over the last 100 years in Year 3 and the history of Collyhurst in Year 5 all support a local history study.
 Teachers will meet to understand what the children have learnt in previous year groups.

 - Knowledge organisers have been created for the current topic and they will be shared with other class teachers.